henrymay/henry1959/README.md

 # henry1959
-Sandbox for playing with git and Android Studio.
+Henry May's sandbox for playing with git and Android Studio.